 His tunes have been covered by a number of artists over the years, including RSVP, David Roth, Jason Alexander (aka “George Costanza”), The Limeliters, and “Barney & Friends” (he was a staff songwriter and penned three dozen tunes for them).
 He was also composer of the musical “Two Gentlemen of Verona,” commissioned and performed by the Dallas Shakespeare Festival.

 Willy began his performing career as a teen, singing "Sunrise, Sunset" for the ladies group at Temple Israel in Natick, Mass., with his then singing partner William Finn, the Tony-award-winning composer.
+He moved on to the venerable Boston folk venues – soloing at Sword in the Stone, Stone Phoenix, Nameless Cafe, etc., before relocating to New York City.
+It was there he hooked up musically with the golden-voiced Texan Wendy Jackson, who later became his wife as well.

 - Noel Paul Stookey (of Peter, Paul & Mary) says: